Skip to content Skip to sidebar Skip to footer

 Back in 1987, Columbus was seriously considering a downtown monorail.
 The idea was to build a sleek, elevated system that would connect downtown to Port Columbus (now John Glenn International Airport).

 The goal?
-Cut down on traffic, offer a futuristic alternative to car travel, and give the city a big-league transit option.
+Cut down on traffic and give the city a big-league transit option.
 Renderings even showed a looping system gliding above Broad and High.

 READ MORE: The Monorail That Could Have Changed Columbus Forever